ShepherdCode/ShepherdGrid/README.md

 ## Ubuntu
 * We test installed Ubuntu desktop on one node.
 The node now has dual boot.
 Booting into Ubuntu works.
 (5/14/18)
 * We installed Ubuntu desktop over Windows on 3 nodes: Shep1, Shep2, Shep3.
 (5/21/18)
-* Try to install Unbuntu Server.
+* We installed Unbuntu [Server](https://www.ubuntu.com/download/server) 18.04 LTS from USB to 3 nodes: shep1, shep2, shep3.

 ## Network software
 * Basics